Dre Campbell Farm

 How to Grow

 You can grow these veggies from seeds or seedlings.
-Start by selecting a location with plenty of sunlight and well-drained soil.
+Begin by selecting a location with ample sunlight and well-drained soil.

 Watch out for pests such as caterpillars, aphids, cutworms, and cabbage worms as well.
-Plus, look out for plant diseases such as black rot, club root, and downy mildew.
+Additionally, be aware of plant diseases such as black rot, clubroot, and downy mildew.

 And don’t forget to practice crop rotation and companion planting.